5 Ways an HOA Board Can Encourage Member Involvement in the New Year

 2. Encourage Homeowners to Share Ideas

 Homeowners should be encouraged to have a voice in the Association.
 The HOA board can benefit from the expertise, ideas, perspectives and even concerns of the members.
 When people feel heard, they feel safe and cared about.
 The best forum to do this is at HOA board meetings.

 3. Plan Social Gatherings

 Homeowners have the opportunity to actively participate in the recreational, social and cultural activities of the community, and even help plan activities that can help people get to know each other and build community.
-It can be a holiday potluck, clothing drive, or organizing a summer barbecue - anything that promotes fellowship and community.
+It can be a clothing drive, organizing an outdoor summer barbecue, or a virtual meet and greet - anything that promotes fellowship and community.

 4. Make it Easy to Stay Informed